corinnar/GIS_tutorials/docs/source/MappingGuidanceEffectivePolicy.rst

 ===========================================================================================
-**How to Present Complex Data on Maps and other Visuals for Effective Policy Communication: Using visual tools and spatial information to support decisions for REDD+ implementation**
+**How to Present Complex Data on Maps and other Visuals for Effective Policy Communication**
 ===========================================================================================

 This resource is not currently maintained.
 Link to static pdfs only